Swatigupta-droid/GEMLEADS/README.md

 in many open tabs all at once.

 Using GemLeads they can keep track of all the leads by three ways:

-1.Input the URL of the lead and save the input by clicking on Save Input.
+* Input the URL of the lead and save the input by clicking on Save Input.
-2.Save the URL of the active tab by clicking on Save This Tab.
+* Save the URL of the active tab by clicking on Save This Tab.
-3.Can download the saved URL into a text file by clicking on the download icon in the bottom right corner.
+* Can download the saved URL into a text file by clicking on the download icon in the bottom right corner.

 # HOW TO USE: